MissVeronica/repository-content-for-UM/README.md

 ## Members Directory
 1. <a href="https://github.com/MissVeronica/um-members-directory-custom-search">Members Directory Custom Search</a> NEW
-2. <a href="https://github.com/MissVeronica/um-ratings-members-directory">Adding Ratings to Members Directory Page</a>
+2. <a href="https://github.com/MissVeronica/um-ratings-members-directory">Adding Ratings to Members Directory Page</a> Update for UM 2.8.3
 3. <a href="https://github.com/MissVeronica/UM-Members-Directory-Left-Filter-Box">Member Directory Filter & Search box moved to the left</a>
 4. <a href="https://github.com/MissVeronica/um-exclude-ages-directory">Exclude ages in Members Directory</a>
 5. <a href="https://github.com/MissVeronica/um-number-of-days-ago">Number of Days ago</a>